ShupeiLi/shupeili.github.io/_posts/2023-01-01-review-text-mining.md

 #### Latent Dirichlet Allocation (LDA)
 A generative probabilistic model:
 - Topic: Probability distribution over fixed vocabulary.
-- Each document is a distribution over topicsd.
+- Each document is a distribution over topics.
     - Dirichlet distribution: Continuous multivariate probability distribution.
     - The prior set on Dirichlet distribution is sparse.